Weed barriers are a constant nightmare for gardeners because the longer they are down the more chance of weeds poking through.

 - Cheap and effective!

-Cloth Or Fabric Weed Barriers
+Cloth and Fabric Weed Barriers

-Our advice would be to use this on vegetable patches and remove/replace when your patch has finished.
+Our advice would be to use this on vegetable patches and remove/replace them when your veg has been harvested.

-Controlling weeds is a never-ending chore so do NOT depend on weed barriers alone because they will always fail a few months or years down the road.
+Controlling weeds is a never-ending chore, so do NOT depend on weed barriers alone because they will always fail a few months or years down the road.